Executions during the Irish Civil War: Official executions

-In all, the Free State formally sanctioned the execution of 81 Anti-Treaty fighters during the war.
+In all, the pro-treaty Army Council formally sanctioned the execution of 81 Anti-Treaty prisoners during the war.
 Republican historian Dorothy Macardle popularised the number of 77 executions in Republican consciousness, but she appears to have left out those executed for activities such as armed robbery.
-Those executed were tried by court-martial in a military court and had to be found guilty merely of bearing arms against the State.
+Most of those summarily executed were tried by court-martial in a military court and had to be found guilty merely of bearing arms against the State.